How Much is Car Insurance?

 Tip #1: Look at Where Your Car is Driven

-Some areas can be more hazardous to cars than others, with drivers in large cities often dealing with more accidents, thefts, and vandalism.
-Car insurance rates also vary from state to state, with different parts of the country paying much higher premiums.
+Some areas can be more hazardous to cars than others, with drivers in large cities often dealing with more accidents, car thefts, and vandalism.
+Car insurance costs also vary from state to state, with different parts of the country paying much higher premiums.
 Drivers in Florida pay the most for their car insurance on average, while drivers in Wyoming pay the least (46% less than the national average.)
 Finding how much more drivers in your state pay is an excellent way to ballpark where your premiums will be.

 Tip #2: Factor in Your Age, Sex, and Marital Status

-The demographics you fit within can also significantly affect your car insurance price, specifically your age, sex, and marital status.
+The demographics you fit within can also significantly affect your auto insurance cost, specifically your age, sex, and marital status.
 Young drivers tend to pay higher rates, while women and married drivers often pay lower rates.
 Other bits of information can also change your policy cost, including your occupation and whether or not you own a home.
 Make sure to consider all this information when you get quotes for your insurance policy.

 Tip #3: Identify What Type of Car You Drive

 Your make, model, and even manufacturing year can all influence how much your policy will cost you; this is especially true if you have an expensive or exotic car.
-Vehicles that are commonly stolen or have flaws that make them easier to steal may also jack up your rates.
+Vehicles that are commonly stolen or have flaws that make them easier to steal may also influence your rates.
 An example of this would be the issues that Kia and Hyundai dealt with concerning their key-based ignition systems; a viral trend revealed that newer model years lacked engine immobilizers, making them much easier to steal.

 Tip #4: Estimate How Often You Drive